NareshredE/ShellScripting/README.md

 few commands that are useful in day to day operations :

-ls -- list out all files and directories ls -l -- list our number of files and it's permissions ls -a -- lists all files includes hidden ones ls -ltr -- lists all files pwd -- to know which directory you are in cd -- to change the directory cd .. -- to exit from current direcotry and move to previous directory mkdir -- to create directory mv -- to move fie cp -- to copy file rm -- to remove file rm -r -- to remove directory echo -- to print a statement chmod  -- to change the file permissions
+ls -- list out all files and directories

+ls -l -- list our number of files and it's permissions

+ls -a -- lists all files includes hidden ones

+ls -ltr -- lists all files

+pwd -- to know which directory you are in

+cd -- to change the directory

+cd .. -- to exit from current direcotry and move to previous directory

+mkdir -- to create directory

+mv -- to move fie

+cp -- to copy file

+rm -- to remove file

+rm -r -- to remove directory

+echo -- to print a statement

+chmod  -- to change the file permissions

-${fakevar-"this is alternate text"} -- if no value assigned to variable "fakevar" then, it will consider the value as "this is alternate text" echo${#PATH} -- returns the number of characters of the Variable Value echo$(myname#*e) -- This deletes the characters of the myname varible value till letter e.
-Forexaple if the value of myname is "naresh" then, output would be "sh" grep -- used as contains and it's always be used with pipe symbol/input(or)output command (<,>), which will carry the first output to grep syntax.
-Ex: $names list | grep naresh declare -r RCBcaptain ="Kohli"  -- this declares the readonly variable and no one can replace this variable until is unset unset RCBcaptain  -- this unsets the value of RCBcaptain variable
+${fakevar-"this is alternate text"} -- if no value assigned to variable "fakevar" then, it will consider the value as "this is alternate text"

+echo${#PATH} -- returns the number of characters of the Variable Value

+echo$(myname#*e) -- This deletes the characters of the myname varible value till letter e.
+Forexaple if the value of myname is "naresh" then, output would be "sh"

+grep -- used as contains and it's always be used with pipe symbol/input(or)output command (<,>), which will carry the first output to grep syntax.
+Ex: $names list | grep naresh

+declare -r RCBcaptain ="Kohli"  -- this declares the readonly variable and no one can replace this variable until is unset

+unset RCBcaptain  -- this unsets the value of RCBcaptain variable

+#Commands to Control running scripts:

+Ctrl S -- to Pause

+Ctrl Q -- to resume

+Ctrl Z -- to send it to background as job (bg - 1 to resume)

+Ctrl C -- to get out of Command(quit)